Upstate

 Meditation apps.
 Online classes.
 Zoom retreats.
-Thank goodness for technology — it carried us through the peak Covid years, and in many cases gives us access to guided meditation and the community that supports our practice.
-However if you’ve ever meditated in a space with other real live, three dimensional humans, then you likely know just HOW GOOD it feels to have your practice supported by others, practicing side by side — like singing with the choir.
+Thank goodness for technology — it keeps us connected to our practice and the communities that support our practice without ever leaving our homes.
+However if you’ve ever meditated in a space with other real live, three dimensional humans, then you likely know just HOW GOOD it feels to have your practice supported by community — like singing with the choir.

 • Great question!
 The beauty of a retreat setting is that unlike a daily practice (often short and solitary) this is an opportunity to commit to the experience in full - including the depth of longer practice sessions and the power of practicing in community.
 With this in mind, we ask that you plan to join us all 3 days of practice!